Pediatric Endocrinology Fellowship Program

 A description of the outpatient clinics is as follows:

-• The Center for Congenital Adrenal Hyperplasia (CAH) and Disorders of Sex Development (DSD): A multidisciplinary clinical care and research facility that is built upon a unique collaboration between healthcare professionals at the University of Minnesota Medical Center - Fairview and the Minnesota Department of Health Newborn Screening program (MDH-NBS), headed by Dr. Kiki Sarafoglou.
+- The Center for Congenital Adrenal Hyperplasia (CAH) and Disorders of Sex Development (DSD): A multidisciplinary clinical care and research facility that is built upon a unique collaboration between healthcare professionals at the University of Minnesota Medical Center - Fairview and the Minnesota Department of Health Newborn Screening program (MDH-NBS), headed by Dr. Kiki Sarafoglou.
 The Center addresses the varied and long-term spectrum of clinical needs for patients with CAH and other rare disorders of sex development.
 Clinics are held monthly and staffed by a pediatric endocrinologist, a pediatric urologist, a genetic counselor, and faculty from the Program in Human Sexuality.

-• Brain Tumor Clinic: A multidisciplinary clinic that provides comprehensive evaluation, therapy, and follow-up of pediatric patients with brain tumors and associated endocrine sequelae.
+- Brain Tumor Clinic: A multidisciplinary clinic that provides comprehensive evaluation, therapy, and follow-up of pediatric patients with brain tumors and associated endocrine sequelae.
 Clinic is held monthly and is staffed by Dr. Miller from Endocrinology, a pediatric neurologist, a neurosurgeon, and neuropsychologists.

-• Metabolism Clinic: A multisiciplinary clinic that provides high quality, compassionate, and thoughtful diagnostic evaluations and follow up care of patients and families at risk for or affected by inborn errors of metabolism, staffed by Dr. Sarafoglou and genetic counselors.
+- Metabolism Clinic: A multisiciplinary clinic that provides high quality, compassionate, and thoughtful diagnostic evaluations and follow up care of patients and families at risk for or affected by inborn errors of metabolism, staffed by Dr. Sarafoglou and genetic counselors.

-Lipid Disorders: Specialty clinic for children with dyslipidemia and other inherited disorders of lipid metabolism, staffed by Dr. Julia Steinberger in Pediatric Cardiology.
+- Lipid Disorders: Specialty clinic for children with dyslipidemia and other inherited disorders of lipid metabolism, staffed by Dr. Julia Steinberger in Pediatric Cardiology.

-• Weight Management Clinic: Multidisciplinary subspecialty clinic for children who are overweight or obese where principles of lifestyle modification as well as pharmacologic interventions are utilized.
+- Weight Management Clinic: Multidisciplinary subspecialty clinic for children who are overweight or obese where principles of lifestyle modification as well as pharmacologic interventions are utilized.
 These clinics are staffed by Drs.
 Oberle, Sunni, and Bomberg.

-• Type 2 Diabetes Clinic: A specialized clinic for children with type 2 diabetes staffed by Drs.
+- Type 2 Diabetes Clinic: A specialized clinic for children with type 2 diabetes staffed by Drs.
 Oberle and Sunni.

 The fellow is assigned one or more new patients at each clinic.
 In addition, the fellow is assigned several return patients each week.
 An attempt is made to provide a breadth of experience for each fellow by regulating which patients are seen.
 Assignment of each clinical patient to the appropriate trainee is monitored by a faculty member.
 The fellow is the first physician to see the patient.
 He or she then narrates the history and physical to a member of the faculty on completion of this work-up.
 The faculty member uses this time for teaching and review of the work-up done by the fellow.
 Each patient is then seen by the faculty member, and the pertinent parts of the work-up are personally checked.
 The fellow is then responsible for that patient’s continuing care while attending that clinic.
-In addition to reviewing the further studies that might be done with the faculty member, the fellow dictates a summary letter to the referring physician or agency.
-This letter is reviewed, corrected and signed by the faculty member.
+In addition to reviewing the further studies that might be done with the faculty member, the fellow completes a clinic note to the referring physician or agency.
+The note is reviewed, corrected and signed by the faculty member.

 Diabetes Camp: